-This section explains when patients are entitled to free NHS dental care.
+This page explains when patients are entitled to free NHS dental care.
 NHS dental charges depend on the treatment you need to keep your mouth, teeth and gums healthy.

-You'll only ever be asked to pay one charge for each complete course of treatment, even if you need to visit your dentist more than once to finish it.
+You'll only ever be asked to pay a single charge for each complete course of treatment, even if you need to visit your dentist more than once to finish it.

 If you're referred to another dentist for another, separate course of treatment, you can expect a second charge.
 Some minor treatments are free.

 Get more guidance in NHS dental services explained.